cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

        $ nova volume-attach $PORTALNAME-001 6d0d8285-xxxx-xxxx-xxxx-xxxxxxxxxabc "/dev/vdb"

-.. sidebar:: Hint
+.. hint:: Hint

-   Note thate $PORTALNAME-001 refers to the name of the VM that we have created earlier with the boot command.
+   $PORTALNAME-001 refers to the name of the VM that we have created earlier with the boot command.

 Next, let us login to your instance, make filesystem and mount it.